Princess Elisabeth Antarctica

 Passive Buildings Techniques

-As a “zero emission” science facility and similar to just about any energy-efficient building, the Princess Elisabeth Antarctica applies the principles of passive building.
+As a “zero emission” science facility that can match just about any energy-efficient building, Princess Elisabeth Antarctica is a living prototype that embodies the principles of passive building.

 Passive Solar Gain

-Probably the most remarkable trait of the Princess Elisabeth Station is that it does not need any form of heating to keep its inside temperatures up in some of the coldest environemnt on Earth.
+Probably the most remarkable properties of Princess Elisabeth Antarctica is that needs no form of heating to keep its occupants warm, as they work and live one of the coldest environments on Earth.

-The Princess Elisabeth Station is capable of maintaining its internal temperatures without any form of heating other than incoming sunlight and the heat produced by human beings and electrical appliances in the station.
+Princess Elisabeth Antarctica maintains its internal temperatures using only incoming sunlight and the heat produced by human beings and the station's electrical appliances.

 Insulation

-Besides the obvious necessity to shield its inhabitants from the surrounding cold of Antarctica, the Princess Elisabeth Station also needs to be air and water tight for optimal energy use and heat transfer.
+Besides the obvious need to shield its occupants from the cold of Antarctica, Princess Elisabeth Antarctic also needs to be air-and-water-tight to achieve optimal energy use and heat transfer.

-The nine layers of the station walls each have their very own function, and from isolation to water vapour barrier all contribute to the efficiency of the Princess Elisabeth Station as a passive building and a “zero emission” Antarctic research station.
+The nine layers of the station's walls each have their own function; from insulation to blocking water vapour, all contribute to the efficiency of Princess Elisabeth Antarctica as a passive building and a “zero emission” scientific research station.

 Nine Different Layers

-Stainless steel is an extremely resistant material that has the ability to withstand the hardships of Antarctica.
-The stainless steel sheet also prevent water from reaching the wooden inside of the wall panels.
+Stainless steel that covers Princess Elisabeth Antarctica is an extremely resistant material that can withstand the hardships of the weather and prevents water from reaching the wooden interior of the wall panels.

-The wall panels of the Princess Elisabeth Station left some are lined with a 4-mm closed-cell polystyrene foam mat.
-This foam ensures air-tightness around the stainless steel bands located under the joints between the various steel plates that cover the station.
+The station's wall panels are lined with a 4-mm closed-cell polystyrene foam mat, ensureing an air-tight seal around the stainless steel bands that are under the joints between each steel plate that covers the station.

 By nature, silicones are highly tensile and tear-resistant materials, and feature resistance to harsh weather, temperature extremes and ultra-violet light.
-This material is therefore highly suited to the extreme conditions of Antarctica.
-The sealant was used to make the Princess Elisabeth Station air and water tight.
+This material is highly suited to the extreme conditions of Antarctica, and used to make Princess Elisabeth Antarctica both air and watertight.

 At the beginning of the project, the Princess Elisabeth Antarctica team considered the possibility of building the station entirely in metal.
-This solution, however, would never have been possible to transform into reality as metal expands and retracts under different temperatures and could have caused the building to burst open.
-Wood does not have this problem, and it is also a lot easier to transport over the distance from the coast to Utsteinen Nunatak.
+This solution, however, would never have been possible to transform into reality as metal expands and contracts under different temperatures, and could have caused the building's outer shell to crack.
+Wood, which is a poor conductor does not have this problem, and it is also easier to transport from the Antarctic coast to the station's site at Utsteinen nunatak.

-Polystyrene is extremely lightweight, and therefore ideal when designing the panels of the Princess Elisabeth Station.
-Thanks to its unique structure, it is moisture and water vapour resistant, which means that it will not rot.
-Moreover, this foam is ideal for insulation, another of its major assets in building the station.
+Polystyrene is extremely lightweight, and therefore ideal when designing the panels of Princess Elisabeth Antarctica.
+Thanks to its unique structure, it is moisture and water vapour resistant, and is ideal for insulation.

 Kraft Paper

-In addition to the aluminium vapour barrier that integrally covers the Antarctic station, the kraft paper of the various wall panels serve as an extra vapour barrier.
+In addition to the aluminium vapour barrier that covers the station, the kraft paper in the various wall panels also serves as an extra vapour barrier.

 Aluminium Vapour Barrier

-The aluminium vapour barrier had to cover the entire station in one single piece, because even the tiniest hole could let the cold slip through and damage the entire structure.
+The station's aluminium vapour barrier covers the entire station in one single piece; even the tiniest hole could let the cold slip through, which could damage the station's structure.

 Woollen Felt

-Inspired by the well-known Mongolian yurts, the woollen felt layer of the Princess Elisabeth wall modules adds to the insulation properties of the panels, while further enhancing the existing water vapour barrier.
+Inspired by the iconic Mongolian yurts, the woolen felt layer of the Princess Elisabeth Antarctica's wall modules adds to the insulation properties of the panels, while further enhancing the existing water vapour barrier.

 Ventilation and Heat Exchange

-The heat exchanger and the ventilation systems integrated in the Princess Elisabeth Station extract the vitiated air and replace it with fresh air.
+Princess Elisabeth Antarctica's integrated heat exchange and ventilation systems extract the vitiated air (air without much oxygen) and replace it with fresh air.